-We granted the underwriters a 45-day option from the date of the prospectus to purchase up to 2,086,956 additional ordinary shares at the Initial Public Offering price less the underwriting discounts and commissions.
+We granted the underwriters a 45-day option from the effective date of the registration statement relating to the Initial Public Offering to purchase up to 2,086,956 additional ordinary shares at the Initial Public Offering price less the underwriting discounts and commissions.
 On August 6, 2020, the underwriters fully exercised the over-allotment option.

-The underwriters were entitled to an underwriting discount of \$0.20 per share, or approximately \$3.3 million in the aggregate, paid upon the closing of the Initial Public Offering.
-In addition, the underwriters will be entitled to a deferred underwriting commission of \$0.35 per share, or approximately \$5.6 million in the aggregate since the underwriters' over-allotment option was exercised in full.
+The underwriters were entitled to an underwriting discount of \$0.20 per share, or \$3.2 million in the aggregate, paid upon the closing of the Initial Public Offering.
+In addition, the underwriters will be entitled to a deferred underwriting commission of \$0.35 per share, or \$5.6 million in the aggregate since the underwriters' over-allotment option was exercised in full.
 The deferred fee will become payable to the underwriters from the amounts held in the Trust Account solely in the event that we complete a Business Combination, subject to the terms of the underwriting agreement.